Russian foreign agent law: 2010s

-On 4 June 2014, an amendment to the "foreign agents law" came into force, authorizing the Ministry of Justice to register independent groups as "foreign agents" without their consent, if the ministry regards the organizations as engaged in "political activity" and if the organization is receiving foreign funding.
+On 4 June 2014, an amendment to the foreign agent law came into force, authorizing the Ministry of Justice to register independent groups as foreign agents without their consent, if the ministry regards the organizations as engaged in political activity and if the organization is receiving foreign funding.

-By 29 June 2015, according to a report by the Council of Europe Commissioner for Human Rights, the list of "foreign agents" included at least 70 NGOs.
-Of those, only five organizations voluntarily agreed to designate themselves "foreign agents".
-At least 20 NGOs have ceased their activity either in full or in part, including through "self-liquidation".
+By 29 June 2015, according to a report by the Council of Europe's Commissioner for Human Rights, the list of foreign agents included at least 70 NGOs.
+Of those, only five organizations voluntarily agreed to designate themselves as foreign agents.
+At least 20 NGOs have ceased their activity either in full or in part, including through self-liquidation.
 The majority of organizations were included in the first half of 2015.

-By 24 October 2016, according to a report by Human Rights Watch, the list of active "foreign agents" included 105 NGOs.
+By 24 October 2016, according to a report by Human Rights Watch, the list of active foreign agents included 105 NGOs.
 Of those, four registered voluntarily and at least 58 were prosecuted for not doing so.

 Law enforcement officers in Russia have raided the offices of several targeted organizations to seize documents and records related to their operation.
 Several prominent international organizations have been targeted, including Amnesty International, Human Rights Watch, and Transparency International.
 Overall, more than 55 organizations in 16 Russian regions have been audited.
-These raids are often joined by journalists from NTV, which has aired programs which accuse human rights and opposition activists of pushing the interests of the United States.
+These raids are often joined by journalists from NTV, which has aired programs accusing human rights and opposition activists of pushing the interests of the US.

-In June 2017, head of the human rights NGO "Union of Women of Don" Valentina Cherevatenko was formally charged with "malicious evasion" of legal requirements set out in the law, making it the first criminal proceedings initiated for non-compliance.
-Cherevatenko faces two years in prison.
+In June 2017, head of the human rights NGO Women of the Don Valentina Cherevatenko was formally charged with malicious evasion of legal requirements set out in the law, making it the first criminal proceedings initiated for non-compliance.
+She faced two years in prison.
+In late July 2017, the charges against Cherevatenko were dropped.

-Usually the legal basis for "foreign agent" designation is not available.
-Petr Manyakhin who was designated a "foreign agent" himself and countered this in a court, received a legal justification from Ministry of Justice who argued that Manyakhin received funding in foreign currencies based on three USD bank transfers, which were between Manyakhin's own accounts.
-Further reasons given were a single retweet in support of "Meduza" and Manyakhin's 2020 article about torture in Novosibirsk police.
+Usually the legal basis for foreign agent designation is not available.
+Petr Manyakhin, who was designated a foreign agent himself and countered this in court, received a legal justification from the Ministry of Justice who argued that Manyakhin received funding in foreign currencies based on three USD bank transfers, which were between his own accounts.
+Further reasons given were a single retweet in support of Meduza and Manyakhin's 2020 article about torture by the Novosibirsk police.